 I live locally and have two children who attend Freshford Church School and Freshford Preschool respectively.
 As a family, we have really benefitted from the care and support of both settings, so I am hoping to reciprocate in kind in my new role as parent governor.
 As education continues to face significant change, particularly with advances in media and technology, I hope to contribute usefully to the team as we weather the challenges the sector will be grappling with over the next few years.
 Integral to this will be strengthening the school’s commitment to partnering with parents as co-educators who contribute so significantly to the welfare of our children.

 Since my two children started their educational journey at Freshford Preschool, followed by Freshford Church School, I have played an active role in the school community, beginning with the Preschool Committee and then joining the school’s PTA.
 I went straight into the deep end and joined the PTA committee as co-chair in my son’s second year at school and stayed in the role for four years.
 During this time, I developed a great understanding of what the school needs to continue delivering the diverse learning experience it provides for our children.

 As chair of the PTA, I endeavoured to promote good communication between the school and parent body and support the needs of parents, the school and its staff alike.
 Becoming a parent governor was the next logical step in furthering my support of the school community.
 I hope that my experience as a parent and with the PTA will benefit the Local Governing Board.

 Ruth Poole Staff Governor

 Amy McCullough Associate Governor

-We currently have a vacancy for a Foundation Governor.
+We currently have a vacancy for a Trust-appointed Governor.
 If you are interested in this role, please contact the school office for further information.